 Died 26 April 1924 aged 32

-Wilfred married Gertrude in 1914 and served with the Suffolk Regiment and survived the war and according to family members he was a prisoner of war.
+Wilfred married Gertrude in 1914 and served with the Suffolk Regiment.
+He survived the war and according to family members he was a prisoner of war.
 He returned to Hintlesham, but in 1924 died as a result of his physical and mental injuries.
 At the time of his death, it must have been felt he was as much a “casualty” of the war as those named on the memorial and his name was added at least 4 years after the memorial was unveiled.

 Wilfred’s brother, Sidney, also died in the Great War.